KIds Sea Camp Magic

-With all the confidence of a field general or a NFL quarterback she replies, “Yes Guam.
+With all the confidence of a field general or an NFL quarterback, she replies, “Yes Guam.
 Her name is Enna and we have already figured out your alternative route.
 You ready to write this down?”

 From the sympathetic but matter of fact tone in Margo’s voice, I know that there is no time to discuss the futility of our situation so I obediently write down the instructions.

 As I am jotting down our new incredulous travel plans, I’m thinking; who is this person on the other end of the phone?
 I know Margo runs this great little company with a loyal following of families, some of whom have traveled on as many as 14 Kids Sea Camp adventures.
 She is in the Scuba Diving Hall of Fame with over 5,000 dives to her credit.
 But I did not know she was this tactical travel guru that must clearly have a mobile travel console where she quite literally could reroute planes in order to ensure that her clients were not going to miss their Kids Sea Camp destiny.
 Actually, Margo has worked as a travel agent for over 20 years and from the instructions that were to follow, clearly, she is a good one.

 So the new plan as follows; we were now going to fly from Toronto to Denver to Japan to Guam (where we would catch Margo and our fellow campers) and then onto YAP.
 All we had to do was contact Air Canada at 11:30 P.M. book 4 tickets to Denver leaving from Toronto, 9 hours from now.
 If we could pull that off, Margo had arranged with her Guam contact to change all of our other flights with United, read these next few words slowly, at no extra charge or penalty.
 No extra charge.
 Gee, why hadn’t I thought of that?